mmphego/uPython-Plant-Irrigation-System/README.md

     **NOTE:** The installation assumes that the port name of device is `/dev/ttyUSB0` else, modify `Makefile` with port name [Hint:`$ ls /dev/tty.*`].
 *   Run `make bootstrap`

-    This will install `esptool` and `mpfshell` for communicating with ESP chips and for serial connection with MicroPython boards, Eraze and flash the chip with firmware `esp8266-20190125-v1.10.bin` as well as upload the required files to the ESP.
+    **NOTE:** This will install `esptool` and `mpfshell` for communicating with ESP chips and for serial connection with MicroPython boards, Eraze and flash the chip with firmware `esp8266-20190125-v1.10.bin` as well as upload the required files to the ESP.

 ## Setup Slack